To Get Mental Health Help For A Child, Desperate Parents Relinquish Custody

 Out of options

 Daniel grew up as the youngest of four children in Ingleside, just north of Chicago.
-As a baby, he'd been severely neglected in his birth family — starved and left for dead.
-The early trauma Daniel experienced likely affected his brain development, doctors say.
+As a baby, he had been severely neglected in his birth family — starved and left for dead.
+The early trauma Daniel experienced very likely affected his brain development, doctors say.

 Toni home-schooled her children until she had to return to work full-time in 2005.
 She says Daniel, who was 10 at the time, just fell apart.